Particular/docs.particular.net/serviceinsight/index.md

  * **Processing Time**: the amount of time taken to process the message within the processing endpoint by the message processing handler method

+### Sorting

-Using the messages window column headers the messages can be sorted in ascending or descending order (the sorting operation applies on all the relevant messages in the underlying ServiceControl instance, and is not limited to the currently displayed messages).
+Messages can be assorted in ascending or descending order using the column headers.
+The sorting operation is applied to all the relevant messages in the underlying ServiceControl instance, not just the currently displayed messages.

+### Detailed view

-Select a specific message; the related properties window and flow diagram change to illustrate details of the selected message.
+Select a specific message to view the details for that message.

 ## Endpoint Explorer